"Beautiful to watch": Polokwane men praying for new car at dealership inspire SA

 Doohzwane said:

-"My uncle did this to my car, and it’s been eight years now with no dent and no breakdowns.
+"My uncle did this to my car and it’s been eight years now with no dents and no breakdowns.
 I only service it.
 You are blessed."

 presh commented: